phantom stable categories of $n$-Frobenius categories are triangulated: Introduction

-It should be mentioned that the stable category of a Frobenius category, which is known to be triangulated, is very important, from the point of view that most of the triangulated categories mainly arise in this way, see for example \cite{bu, ha1}.
-These types of triangulated categories are referred to as “algebraic” in the sense of Keller’s definition \cite{ke}.
-This fact encouraged us to study the notion of $n$-Frobenius categories and make an attempt to extend the concept of the stabilization of Frobenius categories to $n$-Frobenius categories.
-Our principal focus in this direction is to consider the universal property for the stable category of a Frobenius category. {In order to explain our idea more explicitly, we need to recall the notions of $n$-$\Ext$-phantom (invertible) morphisms.
-Assume that $\C$ is an $n$-Frobenius category.
-A given morphism $f: M\rt N$ in $\C$, is said to be an $n$-$\Ext$-phantom (resp. invertible) morphism, provided that the induced natural transformation $\Ext^{n+1}(-, f):\Ext_{\C}^{n+1}(-, M)\lrt\Ext^{n+1}_{\C}(-, N)$ vanishes (resp. is an equivalence of functors). {Evidently, the class of all $n$-$\Ext$-phantom morphisms is an ideal of $\C$.
-It is established that if $\C$ is a Frobenius category, then $0$-$\Ext$-phantom morphisms are precisely those morphisms that factor through projective objects, see Proposition \ref{stable}.
-Considering this fact together \cite[Theorem 1]{hz}, we may revisit the stabilization of Frobenius categories, as follows. }
+The significance of Frobenius categories lies in their profound connection to triangulated categories.
+A fundamental result, due to Happel \cite{ha1}, establishes that the stable category of a Frobenius category carries a natural triangulated structure, and in particular, most of the triangulated categories arise in this way, see for example \cite{bu, ha1}.
+Following Keller \cite{ke}, such categories are termed “algebraic triangulated” categories and are distinguished by their admitting a natural dg-enhancement in the sense of Bondal and Kapranov \cite{bk}.
+This makes them a more tractable and conceptually rich class than general triangulated categories.

+{These facts encouraged us to study the notion of $n$-Frobenius categories and make an attempt to extend the concept of the stabilization of Frobenius categories to $n$-Frobenius categories.
+Our principal focus in this direction is to consider the universal property for the stable category of a Frobenius category.
+In order to explain our idea more explicitly, we need to recall some notions.
+Assume that $\A$ is an abelian category and $\C$ is a full additive extension-closed subcategory of $\A$.
+The exact category $\C$ is said to be an $n$-Frobenius category, with $n$ a non-negative integer, if $\C$ has enough $n$-projective and $n$-injective objects and these two classes of objects coincide, where $n$-projectivity and $n$-injectivity are defined via the vanishing of $(n+1)$-th Yoneda $\Ext$.
+Thus Frobenius categories are indeed 0-Frobenius categories in our sense.
+It is known that any abelian category with non-zero $n$-projective objects admits a non-trivial $n$-Frobenius subcategory, see \cite[Theorem 2.15]{bfss}.